ReentryGame/ReentryBugsAndWiki/README.md

 # Reentry - An Orbital Simulator

-This repo will be used for bug-tracking and such
+This repo will be used for bug-tracking and such.